 Bangs and a ponytail are a match made in heaven.
 This low-maintenance style is still glamorous and romantic and works for day or night.
 While a fringe pair well with a ponytail of any height, a low pony is a particularly beautiful combination.
 Layered curtain bangs frame your face while the rest of your hair is pulled back; this also draws attention to your eyes, making this style the perfect complement to a bold eyeshadow look.

 Curls look beautiful when set up in a ponytail.
 The look can be very stylish and sophisticated, but it’s crucial to make sure your mane has plenty of definition.
 Without defined curls, your hair can look like a halo of tangles and flyaways.
-Apply a smoothing, curl-specific styling cream before you put in your ponytail, and spritz through a finishing spray at the end to ensure everything looks polished.
+Apply a smoothing, curl defining styling cream before you put in your ponytail, and spritz through a finishing spray at the end to ensure everything looks polished.
 Because curly hair doesn’t fall as far as straight, your earrings will be visible, so it’s a great way to show off a statement pair!

 The urban ponytail look is an ultra-sleek high ponytail with brushed baby hairs.
 You can get this look with real human hair extensions, as these can be heat-styled, just like normal hair.
 Non-human extensions can melt if exposed to heat, so they aren’t the best choice for this look.
 The urban ponytail has been a popular look for years as it not only has plenty of attitude but puts the focus on your face.
 Statement makeup is a must when you try this style – even if you team it with streetwear or athleisure outfits.